Eden Center

 Eden Center is a Vietnamese American strip mall located near the crossroads of Seven Corners in the City of Falls Church, Virginia.
 Eden Center is the largest Vietnamese commercial center on the East Coast and is considered Falls Church's top tourist destination.
 The center is home to more than 120 shops, restaurants and businesses catering extensively to the Asian American, especially the Vietnamese-American, population.
-Eden Center has created an anchor for Vietnamese culture serving the Virginia, North Carolina, Maryland, and Pennsylvania areas, as shown by the large number of phở soup restaurants, bánh mì delicatessens, bakeries, markets, as well as Vietnamese-American cultural events that are regularly held at the center.
+Eden Center has created an anchor for Vietnamese culture serving the Virginia, North Carolina, Maryland, and Pennsylvania areas, as shown by the large number of phở soup restaurants, bánh mì delicatessens, bakeries, and markets located there, as well as Vietnamese-American cultural events that are regularly held at the center.

 History

 The center opened in 1962 as the Plaza Seven Shopping Center, with a Grand Union supermarket and a Zayre discount store serving as anchors.
-After the Grand Union store closed in 1984, Vietnamese merchants displaced from the "Little Saigon" area in the Clarendon neighborhood of nearby Arlington, Virginia, due to Washington Metro subway construction and redevelopment moved into the space, as the Vietnamese-American community in Northern Virginia (and the Washington, DC, metropolitan area) grew following the Vietnam War.
+After the Grand Union store closed in 1984, Vietnamese merchants displaced from the "Little Saigon" area in the Clarendon neighborhood of nearby Arlington, Virginia, due to Washington Metro subway construction and redevelopment, moved into the space, as the Vietnamese-American community in Northern Virginia (and the Washington, DC, metropolitan area) grew following the Vietnam War.
 The mall is named after the Eden Arcade market in Ho Chi Minh City.
 The cluster of stores took on the Eden name, and erected an "Eden" sign.
 It ultimately evolved into the name for the entire center.
 The landlord, Capital Commercial Properties, later added a clock tower and an arch flanked by lions, inspired by the Bến Thành Market in Ho Chi Minh City, Vietnam.

 Layout

 Most businesses are located on ground level and offer direct access to the sidewalk and parking lot, as would a conventional strip mall.
 About 65 more stores and restaurants are inside three enclosed malls.
 In the rear of the mall are additional businesses, currently including a nightclub.

-The main parking lot has about 900 spaces, with about 300 more behind the stores.

 The mall flies a South Vietnamese Flag, as do many Vietnamese-owned businesses in the Washington, D.C., area.